 8 Clutter Mistakes and How to Overcome Them

 When learning how to declutter, mistakes matter.
-Let’s keep them away and an neater home when we do.
+Let’s keep them away and create a neater home when we do.

 clutter mistakes and how to overcome them

-We all have one.
-A room where we toss and run.
-And sure, maybe your room isn’t a room at all but instead, it is a closet, or a drawer, or that creepy area below your bed that may hold things you are just not ready to face yet.
+And sure, maybe your room isn’t a room at all, but instead, it’s a drawer, or that creepy area below your bed that may hold things you are just not ready to face yet.

 Maybe that is why it can be so frustrating looking for clutter answers online.